 At Cedar Mount Academy we believe that regular school attendance is key to enabling students to achieve their full potential.
 We strive to work with students and their families to ensure excellent attendance and punctuality.
-Any issue related to absence, attendance or punctuality that you are not sure about, please contact the relevant Attendance Officer, to help us keep the system working efficiently.
+Any issue related to absence, attendance or punctuality that you are not sure about, please contact Miss Iftikar, The Attendance Officer, to help us keep the system working efficiently.

-Please remember to make contact with the school by 8.45am on the first day of absence if your child is unable to attend due to illness.
-This should be done by telephoning 0161-359-3165, leaving your name, your child’s name, tutor group and reason for absence on the attendance line or sending a message via the ‘Absence Reporting’ function on the Edulink app.
+Please remember to make contact with the school by 8.35am on the first day of absence if your child is unable to attend due to illness.
+This should be done by telephoning 0161-248-7009 leaving your name, your child’s name, tutor group and reason for absence on the attendance line or sending a message via the ‘Absence Reporting’ function on the Edulink app.

 If you know of any planned absence, such as hospital appointments, please give as much notice as possible.
 We would appreciate all dental and non-urgent doctor appointments being made out of school hours.
 If a student has an appointment in the morning, they should come to school in the afternoon with the appointment card.
 If a student has an appointment in the morning they will be given permission to leave as long as they can show an appointment card.
 Students are also not allowed to be absent from school to translate for the medical appointments of family or friends.
 Translators should be provided by the hospital or GP surgery.

 Please do not take children out of school during term time for holidays.
 While we appreciate that it can be more expensive to go away in the school holiday periods, losing valuable school time is at the expense of your child’s education.